DeBrosOfficial/network/docs/docs/intro.md

 Ready to build your first decentralized application?
 Check out our [Getting Started Guide](./getting-started) to set up your development environment and create your first models.

+## Development Status

+**Current Version**: 0.5.0-beta
+**Status**: Active Development - Beta Release

+DebrosFramework is currently in beta and under active development.
+The core architecture and APIs are stabilizing, but some features may still change.
+We recommend using it for:

+- ✅ **Development and Testing**: Perfect for building and testing decentralized applications
+- ✅ **Prototyping**: Rapid prototyping of dApp concepts
+- ✅ **Learning**: Understanding decentralized application architecture
+- ⚠️ **Production**: Use with caution - APIs may change in future versions

 ## Community and Support

 - 📖 [Documentation](./getting-started) - Comprehensive guides and examples